AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Of course, we don't know what that is, so let's look that up, shall we?
 One of the most important skills in game development is being able to read the technical documentation.
 Right now, we have no idea what this wsg thing is but it's certainly valid code.

-If you navigate to [The documentation](https://adam.feinste.in/Super-2024-Swadge-FW/index.html) you'll find a lot of useful information.
+If you navigate to [the documentation's main page](https://adam.feinste.in/Super-2024-Swadge-FW/index.html) you'll find a lot of useful information.
 It's all generated directly from the code, so we can be sure it's up to date with the `main` branch.
 Here, we can go find the wsg.h file and figure out what it's used for.

 Turns out, it's our image handler.
 Pretty easy to get from context, but anytime there's something you want to know about, look it up in the documentation.
 In fact, maybe set aside some time to look through random bits of the library.
 See how other modes were built, look at the functions.
 This will help you figure out what the other devs have worked and how everything is organized.
 It's a good idea to bookmark it for easy browsing later.